insys-icom/M3_Container/doc/FAQ.md

 2 Can I develop containers on Windows?
 --------------------------------------
-Yes and no. Windows does not know things like symlinks.
+Most likely not.
+Windows file systems do not know basic stuff like symlinks or detailed file permissions.
 Thatfore a lot of the open source project will not cross compile.
-Packing a container also requires to be able to create symlinks.
+Packing a container also requires symlinks and the ability to set the read/write/execute bits.
+If you have nothing else apart from Windows, you will have to have all sources within the virtual machine.

 3 Can I use the already existing /media/sf_M3_Container in my VM?
 -----------------------------------------------------------------